 This Plan follows rules established by law to decide which plan pays first and how much the other plan must pay.
 The objective is to make sure the combined payments of all plans are no more than your actual bills.
 When you or your family members are covered by another group plan in addition to this one, this Plan will follow Coordination of Benefit rules to determine which plan is primary and which is secondary.
 You must submit all bills first to the primary plan.
 The primary plan must pay its full benefits as if you had no other coverage.
 If the primary plan denies the claim or does not pay the full bill, you may then submit the balance to the secondary plan.
-Dependents must be enrolled in any and all other group insurance coverage available to them.

 This Plan pays for health care only when you follow its rules and procedures.
 If its rules conflict with those of another plan, it may be impossible to receive benefits from both plans and you will be forced to choose which plan to use.